-3.2.12 Configuration Register
+3.2.10 Configuration Register

 This is a 16-bit register which is used to hold information about the chip's current configuration.
 The following table defines the usage of the bits in this register.
 The power up value of this register will be zero.
-The input/output connections to this block are shown in Figure 3.11.
+The input/output connections to this block are shown in Figure 3.9.
 Data is shifted into this register MS bit first.
 The contents of this register are not effected by a software reset command.

-$Figure\ 3.11.\ Configuration\ Register\ Inputs/Outputs.$
+Figure 3.9.
+Configuration Register Inputs/Outputs.

-Table 3.11a: Configuration Register Input/Output Signal Definitions.
+Table 3.10a: Configuration Register In put/Output Signal Definitions.
+1 4010 011 041 Comparation regiorer m Signa 2 cincelonsi

 Signal Name Active State/Edge Function

 load Pos Edge Transfers data to register outputs

 in Serial Data input

 shift High Enables data to be shifted into reg

 clrB Low Resets register to default values

-dataout(15:0) Data Outputs See section 3.2.5
+dataout<15:0> Data Outputs See section 3.2.5

-Table 3.11b: Configuration Register Contents.
+Table 3.10b: Configuration Register Contents.

-Bit Name Function 0-1 Readout Mode Selects the data compression Criteria (see Table 3.7a) 2-3 Cal_Mode(1:0) Selects the Calibration code (see Table 3.12).
-The state of these two bits also determines which channels are tested when Test Mode is enabled. (see Table 3.2).
-4 Cal_Enable When this bit is set the calibration strobe output is enabled 5 Test_Mode When this bit is set test values are applied to the channels defined by bits 2 & 3 of this register.
-6 Edge_Detect When this bit is Set the edge detection circuitry in the input stage is enabled.
+Bit Name Function 0-1 Readout Mode Selects the data compression Criteria (see Table 3.6a) 2-3 Cal_Mode<1:0> Selects the Calibration code (see Table 3.11).
+The state of these two bits also determines which channels are tested when Test Mode is enabled.
+4 not used 5 not used 6 Edge_Detect When this bit is Set the edge detection circuitry in the input stage is enabled.
 7 Mask When this bit is set the input register is disabled and the contents of the mask register are routed into the L1 pipeline.
-8 Accumulate When this bit is set the Accumulate function is enabled. (see section nnn) 9 Input_Bypass This bit determines which set of token/data inputs are active.(see section nnnn) 10 Output Bypass This bit determines which set of token/data outputs are active.(see section nnnn) 11 Master When clear the chip acts as a Master providing the masterB input pin has be asserted 12 End When set this bit configures the chip as the end of a readout chain.
+8 Accumulate When this bit is set the Accumulate function is enabled.
+9 Input_Bypass This bit determines which set of token/data inputs are active.
+10 Output Bypass This bit determines which set of token/data outputs are active 11 Master When clear the chip acts as a Master providing the masterB input pin has be asserted 12 End When set this bit configures the chip as the end of a readout chain.
 13 Feed_Through When clear the chip outputs a 20MHz clock signal but only is the chip has been configured as a Master (see above) 14 not used 15 Self Destruct When set this bit prevents data getting into the hands of the bad guys.